Skip to main content

 Treating prescription drug abuse

-If you or someone you know has found themselves in a drug abuse situation, know that there are treatment options out there.
-Asking for help may be difficult, but could save your life or the life of a loved one.
+If you or someone you know has found themselves in a drug abuse situation, know that help isn’t far away.
+Seeking it out might be difficult, but it could save your life or the life of a loved one.
 You can call the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-487-4889 for free at any time if you need help with a mental or substance use disorder, or you can talk with your doctor or healthcare provider about treatment options.

 Prescription drug questions and answers